NBA 3 on 3 featuring Kobe Bryant

-NBA 3 on 3 featuring Kobe Bryant is a 1999 basketball sports video game developed by Left Field Productions and published by Nintendo.
+NBA 3 on 3 featuring Kobe Bryant is a 1999 basketball video game developed by Left Field Productions and published by Nintendo.
 The game simulates play of 3x3 basketball with NBA licensed teams and players.
 The game was a handheld successor to the Nintendo 64 title Kobe Bryant in NBA Courtside, also by Left Field Productions.
 Upon release, NBA 3 on 3 received average reviews, with critics praising the customisation options but critiquing the graphics and sound.